 Adderall Abuse Statistics

-- 1 in 10 high school students have admitted to abusing a study drug.
+- 1 in 10 high school students has admitted to abusing a study drug.

 - 90% of full-time college students who used Adderall non-medically in the past year were binge alcohol users

-- 76% acquired from a friend with a prescription.
+- 76% acquired it from a friend with a prescription.